porsche-design-system/porsche-design-system/packages/components/src/components/link-tile-model-signature/link-tile-model-signature.usage.md

 - Use this component when displaying the vehicle series.
 - Select the desired aspect ratio, please check with other use cases to create an aligned appearance among all products.
-- Within a group of Link-Tiles keep a consistent logic for each primary and secondary button target.
+- Within a group of Link Tiles keep a consistent logic for each primary and secondary button target.

 ##### Don't: